cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    App: Ok, I have set your alarm for 09:00:00.

-In this blueprint, this application provides a conversational interface for users to check weather, set alarms and timers, and control the lights, doors, thermostat and different appliances in the house.
+In this blueprint, the application provides a conversational interface for users to check weather, set alarms and timers, and control the lights, doors, thermostat and different appliances in the house.

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^